Culture of Bangladesh: Music, dance, drama

 The music dance styles of Bangladesh may be divided into three categories: classical, folk, modern.

-Bangladesh was once part of Pakistan.
+After gaining independence from British rule, East Bengal (Bangladesh) was still a colony of Pakistan.
 It was called East Pakistan.

 The classical style has been influenced by other prevalent classical forms of music dances of the Indian subcontinent, accordingly, show some influenced dance forms like Bharatnatyam Kathak.